NatGra/NatGra.github.io/content/posts/my-first-post.md

 draft: true
 ---

-# My first post - or the throughs about deciding for a blog
+# My first post - or the thoughs about deciding for a blog

 ## To have a blog, or not to have one
 I thought about it quite some time: starting a blog.
 It seems like an adventure.
 You need to figure out a few things in advance, like _what do you want to talk about?_, _which platform do I want to use?_, and _where the heck do I start?_.
 It seemed to be a lot of work, so here is my journey and why I started: